 The removable palatal expander is also common when treating children.
 It’s often used in cases that need only a small amount of expansion.
 The device resembles a clear retainer but it also contains a center screw.
 This center screw works similarly to the RPE and requires the same gentle daily expansion for around 3-6 months.

 If your child begins treatment early enough, it’s unlikely they will need a mini-implant-assisted rapid palatal expander (MARPE.)
 These are typically used for older teens and young adults who require more powerful pressure to reshape their palate.

 A MARPE includes two to four mini-implants placed on parallel points of the palatal bones.
 There is also a center screw that works similarly to other palatal expanders, but instead of applying pressure to the teeth, it applies pressure directly to the palatal bones.

 Give your child’s smile the best start at Periago Orthodontics

 Children’s mouths change rapidly.
 There’s a lot of shifting and moving around as baby teeth are lost and the permanent teeth grow in.
 If there’s a misalignment or other issue present, it’s often easier to treat while the jaw and palate are still developing.
 An experienced orthodontist like Dr. Periago can identify and correct any potential problems using the appropriate orthodontic tools, including palatal expanders.

 If you’re looking to improve your child’s oral health, we’d love to meet you both and take a look at how their smile is developing!
-Get in touch today to schedule a FREE consultation with Dr. Periago in our New Albany office.
+Get in touch today to schedule a FREE consultation with Dr. Periago.